csound-plugins/csound-plugins/README.md

 --------------

-# Plugins in this repo
+# Plugins in this repository

 ### klib